 Today's heating technologies have brought us a long way from the Neanderthal fire pits.
 Modern appliances can heat our homes, cook our food and wash our clothes.
-There is a heating technology available for every type of home in every type of climate.
+There is heating technology available for every type of home in every type of climate.
 Solar, geothermal, heat pumps, oil, gas, electric, whatever the mechanics, there is one that will suit your home.

-Your local climate, the location, and square footage are some of the factors to consider when choosing a type of heating technology.
+Your local climate, location, and square footage are some of the factors to consider when choosing a type of heating technology.
 About 7% of energy consumption in the U.S. Americans consume electricity consumption.
 Smart heating systems offer lower energy costs and enhanced efficiency.

 Solar heating is a type of heating technology that uses solar energy to heat a fluid.
-Solar heat is transferred indoors or it can be stored for use in the future.
+Solar heat is transferred indoors, or it can be stored for use in the future.
 It utilizes the sun’s heat energy located on top of your roof.

 A fan then will pull warm air from the roof to be filtered before it is transported throughout the house.
 Not only is solar heating very affordable, but it is also very energy efficient.

 The process of extracting heating from the center of the earth is called geothermal heating.
 It is a very inexpensive way to heat your home that utilizes less electricity than today’s conventional systems.
-Another benefit of geothermal heat is their longevity.
+Another benefit of geothermal heat is its longevity.
 They are estimated to last more than fifty years.

 A geothermal heat pump uses the earth's heat to warm your home in the wintertime and transports this heat from the house back to the earth's surface in the summer.
 Many of today's homes use geothermal water from the earth's core for heating.
 It is also used in greenhouses for keeping plants warm in frigid cold temperatures.